 The r-sound is one of the most distinguishing factors for faking a French accent.
 French has two types of r's used in the language: the basic 'r' pronunciation and a uvular trill sound.

 The 'r' sound in English is usually pronounced as 'are' or ‘er.'
-In French, it's pronounced 'air.'
+In French, or with the French accent if you will, it's pronounced 'air.'

 Uvular Trill' R'